skybrud/Skybrud.Umbraco.GridData/README.md

+❗ README may not be up-to-date for Umbraco 9.
+This will be fixed soon.

 Skybrud.Umbraco.GridData
 ========================

-**Skybrud.Umbraco.GridData** is a small package with a strongly typed model for the new grid in Umbraco 7.2 and above.
+**Skybrud.Umbraco.GridData** is a package with a strongly typed model for the new grid in Umbraco.

 The package makes it easy to use the model in your MVC views, master pages or even in your custom logic - eg. to index the grid data in Examine for better searches.